-Here we lay out some some simple steps you can take to, first, do the groundwork needed to understand the causes of your workflow problems and begin building a strong case for action.
-We also outline guidelines for getting buy-in from stakeholders and setting expectations, demonstrate the importance of establishing clear requirements, show you how to select the right vendor, and explore the keys to a successful solution deployment.
+Here we lay out some simple steps you can take to, first, do the groundwork needed to understand the causes of your workflow problems and begin building a strong case for action.
+We also outline guidelines for getting buy-in from stakeholders and setting expectations, demonstrate the importance of establishing clear requirements, show you how to select the right vendor, and explore the keys to successful solution deployment.

 Whether you think you need to make minor adjustments to your workflow or rebuild things from the ground up, content process transformation can be a daunting prospect.
 Start transforming your content process today by following these 5 simple steps.> Read more